laravel/docs/migrations.md

 <a name="column-order"></a>
 #### Column Order

-When using the MySQL database, the `after` method may be used to add columns after an existing column in the schema:
+When using the MariaDB or MySQL database, the `after` method may be used to add columns after an existing column in the schema:

     $table->after('password', function (Blueprint $table) {
         $table->string('address_line1');